Environment illumination provided as standard in an

 flash mode is namely allowed to exceed that of continuous

-operation.
-(Suitably synchronized they are appreciated because of
+operation by far.
+(Suitably synchronized they are appreciated

 A sequence mainly illuminated by common fluorescent tubes thus may